How do you choose the best Alaska cruise? As boomer travelers, Alan and I are often asked that question.

 Our answer?
-It depends—on the itinerary, when you would like to cruise in Alaska, which cruise line you prefer and the type of Alaska cruise experience you’re seeking.
+It depends—on the itinerary, when you would like to cruise in Alaska, which cruise line you prefer, and the type of experience you’re seeking.

-Before I offer my boomer travel advice for cruising to Alaska, let’s set a few parameters.
+Before I offer my boomer travel advice for how to choose an Alaskan cruise, let’s set a few parameters.
 Alan and I prefer small ship luxury cruises.
-And given the choice, we’ll pick Alaska itineraries with off-the-beaten-path ports that provide the opportunity for active Alaska cruise excursions over well-known, but crowded, ports.
+Given the choice, we’ll pick Alaska cruise routes with off-the-beaten-path ports that provide the opportunity for active cruise excursions over well-known, but crowded, ports.

-Which is the best Alaska cruise route?
+Which is the best Alaska cruise itinerary?

 Because the ship leaves the protection of the Inside Passage, you may experience rougher seas—or not.
 If you do, here’s my favorite sea sickness remedy.